-You should also be sure that you can afford the monthly payment suggested and that this is the most effective payment for tax relief purposes - read more about tax relief and PRSAs below.
+You should also be sure that you can afford the monthly payment suggested and that this is the most effective payment for tax relief.

-PRSA providers cannot impose a minimum contribution greater than the following:
+PRSA providers cannot impose a minimum contribution greater than:

 Contributions received by PRSA providers must be held in a custodian account.

-From April 2006 contributions to PRSAs have been disregarded from assessment in means-tested social welfare schemes except Supplementary Welfare Schemes.
+Contributions to PRSAs are disregarded from assessment in means-tested social welfare schemes except Supplementary Welfare Schemes.

-If your employer does not operate an occupational pension scheme or where there are certain restrictions applying to the occupational pension scheme, your employer is required by law to ensure they provide access to at least one Standard PRSA.
-This rule applies to all employers, irrespective of the number of employees and the status of those employees (i.e., whether they are full-time, fixed-term, part-time, contract, etc.).
+If your employer does not operate an occupational pension scheme, or if certain restrictions apply to the scheme it does offer, your employer is required by law to provide access to at least one Standard PRSA.
+This rule applies to all employers, regardless of the number of employees and the status of those employees (that is, whether they are full-time, fixed-term, part-time or contract).

-Contact the HR manager or Payroll Section at your employment to find out about more about the Standard PRSA(s) they have provided.
+Contact the HR manager or Payroll Section at your employment to find out more about the Standard PRSA(s) they provide.